- 40+ women have seen metallic trends come and go

 In the late 70s, the Bohemian Style Indian dresses, skirts, vests and tops with gold painting were just awesome.
 I had a skirt-top-vest outfit and a dress in this style.

 I spent most of the 90s in East Germany after the unification.
-East German women of all age loved everything with crystals and metallic, while I run around in the all black 90s’ uniform with an Euro Chic twist.
+East German women of all ages loved everything with crystals and metallic, while I run around in the all black 90s’ uniform with an Euro Chic twist.

 Having seen metallic over the decades and how it was styled, one can quickly step into a routine and end up looking old-fashioned and Old Lady because the styling is not up-to-date.

-Wear metallic the new way
+How to wear metallic the new way

 In the Millennium years, metallic became a neutral and fully integrated into day wear.
 This means you style it the same way how to wear neutrals.
 The photos below show outfit ideas for silver pleated skirts, pencil skirts, pants and a golden skirt and coat for various seasons.